ShubhamGhalsasi2003/-Smart-Insurance-Claim-Fraud-Detection-and-Management-System/README.md

-##Smart Insurance Claim Fraud Detection System
+# Smart Insurance Claim Fraud Detection System

-Built a full-stack ML-based fraud detection platform using Flask API and Java Spring Boot, deployed on
-AWS EC2 + RDS.
+This is a full-stack machine learning-based application for detecting fraudulent insurance claims.
+The system combines a Java Spring Boot frontend with a Flask-powered Python ML model backend, hosted on AWS infrastructure.